statmike/vertex-ai-mlops/MLOps/readme.md

 - [Vertex AI Pipelines - Secret Manager](./Vertex%20AI%20Pipelines%20-%20Secret%20Manager.ipynb)
     - **Setup** Secret Manager and use the console and Python Client to store secrets
     - **Retrieve** secrets using the Python Client
-    - An **example** pipeline that retrieves credentails from Secret Manager
+    - **example** pipeline that retrieves credentials from Secret Manager

 ---
 ### Control Flow For Pipelines